 Furano is a city known for growing beautiful lavenders in its wide lavender field which consists of 4 different types of lavender: Okamurasaki, Hanamoiwa, Yotei and Dark Purple.
 Other than that, they have a famous rainbow field where there are different colourful flowers.

 When to view flowers at Furano, Hokkaido: Early July to Late August

-Wound healing… promote hair growth… and anxiety reducing?!
-Who would have known that the beautiful lavenders have so much benefits!
+Wound healing… promote hair growth… and anxiety-reducing?!
+Who would have known that the beautiful lavenders have so many benefits!